 Conditional formatting is a versatile Excel tool.
 You could see that the possibilities are almost endless if you have to work with cells containing various types of data or values.
 We hope our tutorial has reached its goal, and you could get a comprehensive idea about this subject.
 In the future, you may see articles that use the highlight of cells in one way or another.

-- Create KPI Dashboard
+- Free Dashboard Templates

 - Highlight every other row